aws-samples/aws-modernization-hub/content/card/elastic.md

 categories: [DevOps, Observability, Serverless]

 # tags are the technologies covered in the workshop
-tags: [EC2, Lambda, Elasticsearch, DynamoDB, CloudWatch, CloudFormation]
+tags: [EC2, Lambda, DynamoDB, CloudWatch, CloudFormation]

 # Full URL to the workshop
 workshop_url: https://elastic.awsworkshop.io/